djbb7/weatherapp/README.md

 cd backend
 Login to AWS with your credentials, make sure your ar in eu-central-1 region, open Cloud9 in your services, create a new Cloud9 IDE, choose Ubuntu as your OS.

-In terminal, press following
+Once IDE is created, in terminal, run following commands:

 git clone https://github.com/azarboon/weatherapp.git

-aws configure

-add the credentials that your received earlier.